Apple silicon: Apple M3 Ultra

 The M3 Ultra consists of two M3 Max dies connected together by a silicon interposer through Apple's UltraFusion interconnect.
 It has 184 billion transistors, 20 or 24 performance cores, 8 efficiency cores, 60 to 80 GPU cores and 32 Neural Engine cores; it can be configured with up to 512 GB unified RAM of 800 GB/s memory bandwidth.
 It was announced on March 5, 2025, as an optional upgrade for the Mac Studio, and operates at a clock frequency of up to about 4.0 GHz unlike the M3 Max.
 Apple claims the M3 Ultra can deliver up to 24 streams of 8K ProRes video playback.

 Apple M4

-Apple announced the M4 chip on May 7, 2024, along with the seventh-generation iPad Pro; it would later be used for the iMac, Mac mini, MacBook Pro and MacBook Air.
-The M4 is based on a "second-generation 3-nanometer" process and contains 28 billion transistors.
-It has up to 10 CPU cores (3 or 4 performance and 4 or 6 efficiency) and up to 10 GPU cores.
+Apple announced the M4 chip on May 7, 2024, along with the new iPad Pro; it was later used for the iMac, Mac mini, 14-inch MacBook Pro, MacBook Air and iPad Air.
+The M4 is based on TSMC's 3nm technology using the N3E process node.
+It has up to 10 CPU cores (3 or 4 performance and 4 to 6 efficiency) and up to 10 GPU cores.
 Apple claims the M4 has up to 1.5x faster CPU performance compared to the M2.
 The M4 operates at a clock frequency of 4.4 GHz.

-The M4 is the first Apple Silicon using ARMv9.2-A instruction set without SVE2.
+The M4 is the first Apple silicon chip to use the ARMv9.2-A instruction set without SVE2.